vacp2p/nim-intops/README.md

 When branching, prefer positive conditions to negative ones, i.e. `when cpu64Bit` is prefereble to `when not cpu32Bit`.
 Although they can mean virtually the same thing, the former reads better.

-### Adding new operation flavors
+### Adding new operations

+To add a new operation family:

+1. create a module in `intops/ops`
+2. add its import and export to `intops.nim`

 To add a new operation flavor:

 1. define the pure Nim implementation of this flavor in `intops/impl/pure.nim`
-1. define a template for the operation in `intops/ops/{op}.nim`; the template should just invoke the pure implementation.
+2. define a template for the operation in `intops/ops/{op}.nim`; the template should just invoke the pure implementation.
    For example, let's say we want to add a new kind of addition called magic addition.

 In `intops/impl/pure.nim` we add: